OWASP/www-project-developer-guide/index.md

 The content of the Developer Guide aims to be accessible, introducing practical security concepts and providing enough detail to get developers started on various OWASP tools and documents.

-The intended audience of the Developer Guide is application developers working in various domains such as web, desktop, mobile, API and cloud.
+The expected audience of the Developer Guide is application developers working in various domains such as web, desktop, mobile, API and cloud.

 ## History